chitinlink/chitinlink.github.io/_posts/2019-07-04-rabbit-alternatives.md

   * You can make your own "club"
 * [SyncLounge](https://synclounge.tv/)
   * Allows you to sync Plex streams

----

-That's all we have right now.
-If you find this list could do with something else, message me.
-This post was last edited january 2020.

 [rabbit]:            https://www.rabb.it/
 [rabbit-w]:          https://en.wikipedia.org/wiki/Rabb.it